 Step 2: The creation of scraper files

-You will have to create a folder named nokogiri_tutorial in any of the preferred locations in your computer.
+You will have to create a folder named nokogiri_tutorial in any of the preferred locations on your computer.
 The desktop is the perfect place to do so.
-The next step is to download a text editor like ‘Sublime Text’ or any other option of your choice and save the file to this folder named “web_scraper.rb”.
+The next step is to download a text editor like ‘Sublime Text’ or any other option of your choice and save the file to this folder named “web_scraper.RB”.
 Once you complete these steps, you are good to work on the dependencies.

 Step 3: Sending HTTP requests to the page

 Start by creating a variable operation named ‘page’ and make sure it is equal to the HTTParty GET request of the page that we’re scraping.

 After this, you can enter “Pry. start(binding).”
 Navigate and find the folder marked as a web_scraping.Rb file.
 Save it straight away to your desktop and open the terminal by entering this command.